williamouyang/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 ### Platform Bugs Fixed

-* When authentication fails because of the user's sign-on policy, the HTTP code returned was 403 but is now 401.
-(OKTA-111888)
+* Requesting an authorization code with `response_mode` set to `okta_post_message` failed to return the error message ("The authorization server does not support the requested response mode") in the response.
+Instead it redirected the error response to the URI specified in `redirect_uri`.
+(OKTA-103437)
 * The one-time `sessionToken` in the response from the POST `/api/v1/authn` request with username and password was valid for two hours after issuance.
 It is now valid for 5 minutes for added security.
 (OKTA-109907)
-* Trying to modify the rule conditions of a default rule or default policy that affects evaluation didn't return a read-only attribute error.
-Now it does.
+* Modifying the rule conditions (attributes) of a default rule that affects policy evaluation didn't return a read-only attribute error.
-If you modified one of these read-only attributes and need to change the attribute back to its initial value, contact Okta Technical Support.
+If you modified one of these read-only attributes previously, and need to change the attribute back to its initial value, contact Okta Technical Support.
 (OKTA-110155)
-* Requesting an authorization code with `response_mode` set to `okta_post_message` failed to return the error message ("The authorization server does not support the requested response mode") in the response.
-Instead it redirected the error response to the URI specified in `redirect_uri`.
-(OKTA-103437)
-* Searching for a user with GET on `/api/v1/users` when the user is federated returned an incorrect value for `provider`.
+* Using the `search` parameter with GET `/api/v1/users` when the user is federated returned an incorrect value for `provider`.
 (OKTA-110929)
+* When authentication fails because of the user's sign-on policy, the HTTP code returned was 403 but is now 401.
+(OKTA-111888)

 ### Does Your Org Have This Change Yet?